Ricardosgeral/relier/README.md

-You can skip options 1 and/or 2, case you use the file [*inputs.ini* ](https://github.com/Ricardosgeral/relier#inputs-ini-file), and you are confident that the calibration parameters of the analog sensors, specified in that file, are accurate enough.
+You can skip options 1 and/or 2, case you use the file [*inputs.ini* ](https://github.com/Ricardosgeral/relier#inputs-ini-file), and you are confident that the calibration parameters of the pressure sensors, specified in that file, are accurate enough.

 ### *General settings* page
 ![page3](Media/images/GUI/relier_page3-settings.PNG)